 Address: Marienstrasse 17, 99423 Weimar

-11 The Goethe and Schiller Archive
+12. The Goethe and Schiller Archive

-On the far side of the Ilm are the Goethe and Schiller Archives, another of the city's many UNESCO World Heritage Sites.
-Constructed in 1896, the building houses the papers of some 60 German writers including Otto Ludwig and Fritz Reuter.
+On the far side of the Ilm is the Goethe and Schiller Archive, another of the city's many UNESCO World Heritage Sites.
+Constructed in 1896 and the oldest such archive in the country, the building houses the papers of some 60 German writers, including Otto Ludwig and Fritz Reuter.
 Together with the manuscripts of some 450 notable people from the 18th to the early 20th centuries - including scholars, writers, philosophers, and composers - this important collection numbers almost 600,000 manuscripts.

-12 Kirms-Krackow House
+14. Kirms-Krackow House

 Address: Jakobstraße 10, 99423 Weimar